sailpoint-oss/developer.sailpoint.com/docs/tools/cli/search.md

 sail search template all-provisioning-events-90-days
 ```

-The specified template file will give the CLI all the information it needs to perform its search in IdentityNow.
+The specified template file will give the CLI all the information it needs to perform its search in Identity Security Cloud.

 ### Flags